openvinotoolkit/openvino/tools/pot/docs/FrequentlyAskedQuestions.md

 ### <a name="noac">I'd like to quantize a model and I've converted it to IR but I don't have the Accuracy Checker config.
 What can I do?</a>

 1. Try quantization using Python* API of the Post-training Optimization Tool.
-For more details see [Default Quantization](@ref pot_default_quantization_usage.
+For more details see [Default Quantization](@ref pot_default_quantization_usage).
 2. If you consider command-line usage only refer to [Accuracy Checker documentation](@ref omz_tools_accuracy_checker) to create the Accuracy Checker configuration file,  and try to find the configuration file for your model among the ones available in the Accuracy Checker examples.
 3. An alternative way is to quantize the model